May 30, 2024

 Andhra Pradesh’s Solar Future

-Buying 7,000 MW solar power from the Solar Energy Corporation of India (SECI) via the state government, ostensibly to provide unbroken power to 18.37 lakh agricultural consumers during daylight hours for 25 years.
+Purchasing 7,000 MW of solar power from SECI will enable the state government to provide an uninterrupted power supply to 18.37 lakh agricultural consumers during daylight hours for the next 25 years.

 You may also like